Today's Articles

 *The Maasai people are celebrated on this date in 1400.
 They are a Black African Nilotic ethnic group inhabiting northern, central, and southern Kenya and northern Tanzania.
 They are among the best-known local populations internationally due to their residence near the many game parks of the African Great Lakes and their distinctive customs and dress.

-The Maasai speak the Maa language, a member of the Nilotic language family related to the Dinka, Kalenjin, and Nuer languages.
+The Maasai speak the Maa language and are members of the Nilotic language family related to the Dinka, Kalenjin, and Nuer languages.
 Except for some elders living in rural areas, most Maasai people speak the official languages of Kenya and Tanzania, Swahili and English.
-The Maasai population has been reported as numbering 1,189,522 in Kenya in the 2019 census, compared to 377,089 in the 1989 census.
+The Maasai population was reported as 1,189,522 in Kenya in the 2019 census, compared to 377,089 in the 1989 census.
 Culturally, jumping is the essence of the signature Maasai Adamu or jumping dance.
-A rising beat, sweeping emotion into its path.
+A rising beat sweeps emotion into its path.

 A universal rhythm. ...
 For the Maasai, theirs is a celebration to mark the rite of passage to welcome young men to the next stage of their lives.
 In the 21st century, the Tanzanian and Kenyan governments have instituted programs encouraging the Maasai to abandon their traditional semi-nomadic lifestyle, but the people have continued their age-old customs.
 Many Maasai tribes throughout Tanzania and Kenya welcome visits to their villages to experience their culture, traditions, and lifestyle in return for a fee.

 The Maasai arrived in the 15th century via South Sudan.
 Most Nilotic speakers in the area, including the Maasai, the Turkana, and the Kalenjin, are pastoralists famous for their fearsome reputations as warriors and cattle rustlers.
 The Maasai and other groups in East Africa have adopted customs and practices from neighboring Cushitic-speaking groups, including the age-set system of social organization, circumcision, and vocabulary terms.
 Maasai society is strongly patriarchal, with older men, sometimes joined by retired elders, deciding most major matters for each Maasai group.
 A full body of oral law covers many aspects of behavior.
-Formal capital punishment is unknown, and normally payment in cattle will settle matters.
+Formal capital punishment is unknown; normally, cattle payment settles matters.
 An out-of-court process is also called amitu, 'to make peace, or arop, which involves a substantial apology.

 The monotheistic Maasai worship a single deity called Enkai or Engai.
 Engai has a dual nature: Engai Narok (Black God) is benevolent, and Engai Na-nyokie (Red God) is vengeful.
 There are also two pillars or totems of Maasai society: Oodo Mongi, the Red Cow, and Orok Kiteng, the Black Cow, with a subdivision of five clans or family trees.
 The Maasai also have a totemic animal, the lion; however, the animal can be killed.
 The way the Maasai kill the lion differs from trophy hunting as it is used in the rite of passage ceremony.
 The "Mountain of God," Ol Doinyo Lengai, is located in northernmost Tanzania and can be seen from Lake Natron in southernmost Kenya.